pulpgrinder/Fronkensteen/README.md

 ## Fronkensteen system development

 **You don't need to do any of this stuff if all you want to do is run Fronkensteen, or use it to create an app.**

-*note: "modern browser" does not include any version of Internet Explorer. :-)*

 **These instructions are only for those who are working on Fronkensteen internals.**